drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 Scaling factor settings
 ~~~~~~~~~~~~~

+* pPERT: Setting for initial emissions scaling factor creation, where the number provided :math:`p` is used to generate random scaling factors from the distribution :math:`p^u,\\ u{\sim}U(-1,1)`, meaning that u is a uniform random variable ranging from -1 to 1.
+For example, if ``pPERT`` is "4" then scalings will range from 0.25 to 4, centered on 1.
 * MaskOceanScaleFactor: Should scaling factors be allowed to vary over the oceans?
 An array of "True" or "False" of length ``OBSERVED_SPECIES`` where each boolean corresponds with the species in the same index in ``OBSERVED_SPECIES``.
 If "True", scaling factors for that species over the ocean are always set to 1 across all ensemble members.
 * MaskCoastsGT25pctOcean: Should we use a looser definition of ocean, including grid cells with at least 25% ocean within the definition?
 "True" or "False".
 If oceans are masked, setting this to "True" eliminates many coastal cells which can have problematic satellite retrievals for some products.
 * Mask60NScaleFactor: Should scaling factors above 60 N always be set to 1?
 An array of "True" or "False" of length ``OBSERVED_SPECIES`` where each boolean corresponds with the species in the same index in ``OBSERVED_SPECIES``.